Laingsburg Flood: Flood Waters

 The town of Laingsburg is located near where the Buffels River converges with two of its tributaries: the Wilgehout and Baviaans (also known as Bobbejaans) rivers.
 The Buffels River catchment is usually dry, due to its location in the rain shadow of the Langeberg, Swartberg and Witteberg mountains.
 However, occasionally, a high-pressure system offshore of the Western Cape can push moist air from the coast over the mountains, resulting in increased rainfall in the Buffels River catchment, in turn leading to increased water flow in the three rivers that converge near Laingsburg.
 On 24 and 25 January 1981, a synoptic-scale weather event developed over the south-western parts of South Africa, causing heavy rainfall in the region.

 On January 25, 1981, unprecedented rainfall in the Buffels catchment area caused the Buffels River to overflow its banks.
 The water level started to rise in town at about 12:00, and by 14:00, the town was almost fully covered.
 Flood waters and mud swept through Laingsburg, with some areas experiencing water levels reaching 10 metres above the usual flow level.

 The river current, at its peak, was estimated to be 8000 cubic metres per second.

+Timeline of Rising Waters (January 25, 1981):